 This is infuriating.
 Even if they are busy, it's clear they don't respect you.

 What's worse, their silence is like a shell game.
 Whatever you do, you'll reveal what you think their silence means and then, switcheroo, they can just change their explanation.
-You can say "You're not speaking to me because you think I'm an idiot, right?" and even if that's exactly why, they can always say, "My aren't you paranoid.
+You can say, "You're not speaking to me because you think I'm an idiot, right?" and even if that's exactly why, they can always say, "My aren't you paranoid.
 Actually, we've just been really busy."
-Or you can say "You've been too busy to respond, right?" and even if that's their story they can switch it, saying "My aren't you paranoid.
+Or you can say, "You've been too busy to respond, right?" and even if that's their story, they can switch it, saying, "My aren't you paranoid.
 Actually we were thinking about it."

 What's worse still, no matter how crazy their silence drives you, they're unassailable.
 They can always say "What?
 We didn't do or say anything!"
 Silence pleads innocence whether it's innocent or not.

-Bob Monkhouse says "Silence is not only golden; it is seldom misquoted."
-That's cute but it's absolutely wrong.
+Bob Monkhouse says,"Silence is not only golden; it is seldom misquoted."
+That's cute, but it's absolutely wrong.
 There's probably no communication more misquoted than silence.
 It's very hard to know what it says.

-Silence is a window into a fundamental misunderstanding in semiotics, the study of signs.
+Silence is a window into a fundamental misunderstanding in semiotics, or the study of signs.
 In general and even in academic research, we assume that a sign is a thing.
 We say, "A green light means go," as though the meaning was in the light itself.